-I’ll get on to telling you about how to make this incredibly easy and delicious drink in a minute because right now it’s tangent time. ~grins and rubs her hands together~
+I’ll get on to telling you about how to make this incredibly easy and delicious Strawberryade drink but first a couple people have asked me about these glasses.

 These are the glasses my Mama Reed used for her tea at every meal.
 They were considered very fancy glasses but Mama Reed never put them aside for special occasions.
 She considered each meal to be special and worthy of her best.
 “Always set your table like the President is coming to dinner” is her often quoted saying.